 MakeAppx(0,0): Error : Error info: error 80080204: The package with file name "AppOne.UnitTests_0.1.2595.0_x86.appx" and package full name "8ef641d1-4557-4e33-957f-6895b122f1e6_0.1.2595.0_x86__scrj5wvaadcy6" is not valid in the bundle because it has a different package family name than other packages in the bundle

+This error appears because at the solution level, it's not clear which app should appear in the bundle.
 To resolve this issue, open each project file and add the following properties at the end of the first

 Then, remove the

 AppxBundle MSBuild argument from the build step.

 Submit and view feedback for